NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/step_02_c++_LoopCondExprn.md

 	2 to power of 6 is: 64

 <a name="do_while_loop"/></a>
-## do...while Repitition Loop
+## do…while Repetition Loop
 </br>

 The do...while repetition statement is similar to the while statement.
-In the while state- ment, the loop-continuation condition test occurs at the beginning of the loop before the body of the loop executes.
-The do...while statement tests the loop-continuation con- dition after the loop body executes; therefore, the loop body always executes at least once.
+In the while statement, the loop-continuation condition test occurs at the beginning of the loop before the body of the loop executes.
+The do...while statement tests the loop-continuation condition after the loop body executes; therefore, the loop body always executes at least once.

 ##### SIDE PROGRAM # &nbsp;3